CompChimera/compchimera/README.md

 # Brittany
 ## Hi!👋
-I'm Brittany - a creative Software Developer with experience in CMS development and Marketing Sass Development.
+I'm Brittany - a creative Software Developer with experience in CMS development and Marketing SASS Development.
 Passionate about problem-solving and collaborating between business, design, and development teams to bring concepts to life.
 Currently helping agencies and small businesses with their tech hurdles at [Beaming Kit Tech](https://beamingkit.com).

 ## 🛠️Career